xt99/jQuery-Validation-Engine/README.md

 ### Customizing the look and feel
+Edit the file validationEngine.jquery.css and customize the styelesheet to your likings. it's trivial.

 ### Adding more locales
 You can easy add a locale by taking *jquery.validationEngine-en.js* as an example.
 Feel free to provide us the translation ;-)

 Rules of thumb
 ---